 Helmholtz conducted various experiments to see if his theory was correct.
 Participants would alter the amounts of three different wavelengths of light to do a colour match.

 Some animals that have an excellent night vision range from being small animals, insects and birds.
 The common cat is probably the best urban visitor with night vision.
 Your cat has 25 rods per single cone in each eye beating our four-to-one ratio.
-This means the cat doesn’t have the best colour vision but can see one-eighth of the amount we would need to see.
+This means the cat doesn’t have the best colour vision but can see one-eighth of the amount we would need to see at night.
 They also have long and narrow pupils for more light to enter their eyes and tapetum lucidum which reflects light around their eyes that they need less influence of light around them to see.
-It also makes their eyes glow-in-the-dark.
+It also makes their eyes look like they are glowing-in-the-dark.

 Here’s a video of an owl with great night vision:

 Some people cannot see in the dark at all in poor light.
 They are night blind.
 It is not a disease but a retina problem.
 Unless the person is myopic then it’s an optical issue.
 The five causes of night blindness would be from nearsightedness, certain medications, cataracts, retinitis pigmentosa and nutritional deficiencies.